The connection between RMSs and human revenue managers — Photo by Revenue Team by Franco Grasso

 As hoteliers, you recognize there are dozens of variables that affect pricing.
 Pickups, cancellations, weather, brand reputation, and market segment are just a few.

 The so-called “rule-based” use a basic algorithm that usually manages one or two variables and automatically adjusts rates accordingly.
-For example, they can recognize that higher market demand or hotel occupancy is an opportunity for higher rates.
-Or they react in relation to competitive set pricing.
+For example, they can recognize that higher market demand or hotel occupancy is an opportunity for higher rates (if occupancy goes up by x, increase price by y).
+Or they react in relation to competitive set pricing (if compset price goes up by x, increase price by y).
 But they do not contextualize and correlate all the possible variables among one another.
 Moreover, as a machine, it can’t make the analytical decisions for things to change, leading to increased demand.

 Revenue management is a discipline with an ongoing learning process.
 Hotels and market change.
 World events require recalibration and an AI-driven RMS combined with a skilled revenue manager.